 What do I have to do to access my JISA or CTF account?

-As you approach 18, you should receive a letter from The Share Foundation, via your local authority, explaining how to access your JISA or CTF account.
+As you approach 18, you should receive a letter from The Share Foundation, via your Leaving Care Team explaining how to access your JISA or CTF account.

-If you do not receive this letter, please follow up with your local authority (social worker or personal advisor in the Leaving Care Team).
+If you do not receive this letter, please follow up with your social worker or personal advisor in the Leaving Care Team.

 How can I see how much money is in the JISA or CTF account?

-Regular JISA and CTF valuations are sent to the local authority, so you may be able to obtain this information from them (social worker or personal advisor in the Leaving Care Team).
+Regular JISA and CTF valuations are sent to the Leaving Care Team, so you may be able to obtain this information from your social worker or personal advisor.